akota64/swiftkey_nlp_project/README.md

 $$S_f = log(S_{sb}(w_j|w_{1:n-1})) + \beta C_j$$

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; for those $w_j$ that have a co-occurrence score, and
+&nbsp; &nbsp; &nbsp; &nbsp; for those $w_j$ that have a co-occurrence score, and

 $$S_f = log(S_{sb}(w_j|w_{1:n-1})) + \eta$$

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; for those that do not.
+&nbsp; &nbsp; &nbsp; &nbsp; for those that do not.
 To reduce the number of parameters we have to train, we will dynamically set

 $$\eta = min(\beta C_j)-\beta^2$$